-How to Disable Driver Signature Verification on 64-Bit Windows 8.1 (So That You Can Install Unsigned Drivers)
+How to Disable Driver Signature Verification on 64-Bit Windows 8.1 or 10 (So That You Can Install Unsigned Drivers)

 64-Bit editions of Windows require digitally signed drivers.
 The problem is that many devices ship with unsigned drivers.
 Today, we’ll show you how to install them regardless.